MicrosoftDocs/dynamics-365-fraud-protection/content/extensibility-via-event-hubs-overview.md

 Through pure-code software development kits (SDKs), you can integrate this data with your own organization's workflows, requirements for granular control, and custom needs.
 Additionally, you can take advantage of fast-development tools such as Azure Logic Apps, Power BI, and Power Apps for powerful automation, reports, and applications.

+> [!NOTE]
+> Event Hub requires additional Azure services subscriptions.
+Contact your Microsoft Account Executive for details.
+If you have Azure global administrator credentials, log into the [Azure portal](https://ms.portal.azure.com/#home) to determine available subscriptions.

 This content is organized into the following main articles:

 - [Set up extensibility via Event Hubs](extensibility-setup.md)